meeb/bandcampsync/README.md

 $ bandcampsync -c cookies.txt -d /path/to/music
 ```

-You can also use `-t` or `--temp-dir` to set the temporary download directory used.
-See
+You can use `-t` or `--temp-dir` to set the temporary download directory used.
-`-h` or `--help` for the full list of command line options.

-You can also use `-i` or `--ignore` to bypass artists that have data issues that
+You can use `-i` or `--ignore` to bypass artists that have data issues that
 your OS can not handle.
+You can use `-I` or `--ignore-file` to specify the path to a file containing
+bandcamp ids of each item to skip (see above).

+See `-h` or `--help` for the full list of command line options.

 ```bash
 $ bandcampsync --cookies cookies.txt --directory /path/to/music --ignore "badband"